 Moreover, it helps that the always time-consuming projects are interrelated.
 You come from one to the other, they explain.
 In earlier exhibitions, they came into contact with refugees and their flight stories - so that they became increasingly involved with this theme.
 In Stockholm and Basel they have already done projects with refugees, whom they met there.
 Unplanned projects, social sculptures, in which they entered into a conversation to see how you can get around in someone else and help someone.

-"If we experience such a meeting, then we drop everything and we start working with it."
-That means clothing, shelter, and in the meantime they make works of art with video recording.
-But collaboration on an artistic level with a refugee artist can contribute to both art and the refugee debate.
-In the meantime they returned to the Netherlands to look for refugee artists, visited exhibitions, but saw no substantive reflection on migration, identity, and decided to develop a model for this themselves.
+"When we experience such an encounter, we drop everything and get to work."
+That means clothing, shelter, and in the meantime they turn this into works of art with video registration.
+But a collaboration on an artistic level, with a refugee artist, can contribute to both art and the refugee debate.
+Meanwhile, back in the Netherlands, they went in search of refugee artists, visited exhibitions, but saw no substantive reflection on migration, identity, and decided to develop a model for this themselves.

 They decided on one artist-in-residency at New Dakota, to meet several refugee artists in a performative situation.
 But it became Mosab.
 “He was open to everything, showed an enormous interest.
 Thus we have drawn, photographed, and moved into each other.
 We are not interested in abstract art, but together with him we started to look at abstract art in museums, to compare his poetic approach with this European art history. ”